smartworkz-kyriacos/mlops-sagemaker-ci-cd/README.md

 Now after some minutes, in the AWS console inside SageMaker and section [Training jobs ](https://eu-west-1.console.aws.amazon.com/sagemaker/home?region=eu-west-1#/jobs) you will see the new job being executed.

-## 6.   training job from the local Git repository
+## 6. Training job from the local Git repository

 In this section, you will trigger training jobs from your local machine without the need to commit and push every time.